lmatosevic/migromongo/README.md

    });
 }
 ```
-Already executed migrations (stored in migrations collection) will be ignored in next iterations, only newly added will be executed.
+Already executed migrations (stored in migrations collection) will be ignored in the next iterations, only newly added will be executed.

 License
 ----